5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Open Energy Settings
 - Disable "Wake on LAN"
 - Disable "Power Nap"
-- In Bluetooth Settings, "Advanced Options…" disable the 3rd entry about allowing Bluetooth device to exit sleep
+- In Bluetooth Settings, "Advanced Options…" disable the 3rd entry about allowing Bluetooth devices to exit sleep

 **NOTES**
 - In my tests, fixing the sleepimage actually prohibited the machine from entering sleep on its own.
 You can use Hackintool to revert the settings.